robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ### Security Engineering Framework

 ???
-Here is are the primary topics for our discussion.
+Here is are the primary topics for our discussion in this module.
 First, executive buy-in is necessary to institutionalize engineering processes.
 As a result, any attempts to gather evidence for assurance must be rationalized.
 So in the first part of the discussion, I will motivate the need for security engineering, because it represents a cost to be borne by system stakeholders.
 Next, I will introduce terminology that helps us develop a shared understanding of an engineering-driven perspective which leads to a framework to organize our activities during the system lifecycle.
-Finally, I will discuss how our course topics fit within a security engineering framework.
+Finally, I will also discuss how our course topics fit within this security engineering framework.

 Let's start by establishing a business case for security engineering.